-Despite the fact that doing house chores will occupy part of a child's time, It teaches him or her time management.
+Firstly, despite the fact that doing house chores will occupy part of a child's time, it teaches him or her time management.
 For instance, if students consider time for cooking or washing clothes, they can divide their time into different parts and assign each part to a specific task which they are obliged to do.
-There is no doubt that the above example can cause negative effects on the students' education but if it is done in a rational way, The gain will be greater than the drawbacks.
+There is no doubt that the above example can cause negative effects on students' education, but if it is done in a rational way, the gain will be greater than the loss.

 The next positive aspect I would like to mention is that students can learn responsibility and humanity in their daily tasks.
 To illustrate this point, I will explain an example which I read in a psychological magazine.
 There was an experiment in which children were divided into two groups.
-The first group was consisted of the children who were supposed to look after their younger sister or bother in the absent of their parents.
-The second group were children who didn't have any brother of sister.
-These two groups were put into a test.
+The first group consisted of the children who were supposed to look after their younger sister or brother in the absence of their parents.
+The second group were children who did not have any brother of sister.
+These two groups were put to test.
 The test included an interview.
-In that interview the interviewer pretended to have some disabilities in walking and deliberately he didn't bring his papers with him and the papers were on the desk next to the interviewee.
+In that interview, the interviewer pretended to have some disabilities in walking and deliberately he did not bring his papers with him and the papers were on the desk next to the interviewee.
 The statistics revealed that more children in the first group helped the interviewer.

-For those evidences above I tend to agree with psychologists who say students should do house chores.
-As it was clear in those examples the advantages of helping in house chores outweigh the disadvantages.
-So, in my opinion it is necessary for parents to teach their children these kinds of lessons for the future of their children.
+For those pieces of evidence above, I tend to agree with psychologists who say students should do house chores.
+As it was clear in those examples, the advantages of helping in house chores outweigh the disadvantages.
+Therefore, in my opinion, it is necessary for parents to teach their children these kinds of lessons for the future of their children.

 Comments